Kerstin Krieglstein

 Kerstin Krieglstein is a German neuroscientist.
-She is the head of the University of Freiburg since 2020, after serving in the same position at the University of Konstanz from 2018 to 2020.
+She has been the head of the University of Freiburg since 2020, after serving in the same position at the University of Konstanz from 2018 to 2020.

 Personal life

 Kerstin Krieglstein was born in Erlangen, Germany.
 She is married to Klaus Unsicker, who is also a German neuroscientist.
 Together they have two children, Christine Unsicker and Sebastian Unsicker.

 Research

 In the beginning of her career, during her PhD and her first postdoctoral project, her research mainly focused on the structure of the tetanus toxin and that of the botulinum neurotoxin type A. Later on, she worked on the TGF-β signaling pathway.
 After this, her research interests focused around molecular neurobiology, starting with neuronal survival and ontogenetic cell death.
 She continued in this general direction by concentrating the role of cell-extrinsic signals in nervous system development: induction and specification of neuronal phenotypes and synaptogenesis.